 At last, connect the client devices to the new wireless network of the range extender and hit ‘Continue’ to finish the setup process.

-How to setup a Netgear WiFi Extender using mywifiextnet local?
+How to set up a Netgear Range Extender using mywifiextnet local?

 Mywifiext local is a web address to set up a new Netgear WiFi range extender with Apple and iOS devices.
-Through this web address, the settings of an already configured range extender can also be customized.
+You can also customize the settings of an already configured range extender using this web address.
 But sometimes, mywifiextnet local doesn’t open due to some technical issues.
-It is just because mywifiext local is a local web address – not a regular website on the internet.
+It is just because mywifiext local is a local web address and not a regular website on the internet.

-To resolve how to setup Netgear extender issue using mywifiext or mywifiextnet local, make sure to give us a call on the aforementioned toll-free number.
-We are the service provider of Netgear that is always ready to help you in solving all your annoying issues within a matter of minutes.
+To resolve how to setup Netgear extender issue using mywifiext or mywifiextnet local, call us at the toll-free number.
+We are always ready to help you solve all your extender issues in a matter of minutes.